smushis/MultiBox/README.md

 If you have any questions or ideas for the GUI, don't hesitate to do an issue!

 ### Future updates that might come (in order of  priority)
-  - Find a way to wrap the text from Twitch or Twitter more correctly
+  - Find a way to wrap the text from Twitch and Twitter more correctly
   - Better GUI interface (not as good as I want atm)
   - 7 days weather
   - ~~Twitch Secret message~~
-  - Better Handling of Exception
+  - Better Handling of Exception and Json reading
   - Twitter Video
   - ~~Delete @username before tweet printing~~
   - Buttons to skip music, play/pause/resume, launch a playlist, progress bar of the song
   - Change Avatar border
-  - Fix connection of Bluetooth speaker with Raspi 3 (or use cable)
+  - Fix connection with Bluetooth speaker with Raspi 3 (or use cable)
   - Maybe switch from Raspotify to classic Spotify player on Raspi
   - New Modules
+  - Spotify tracker ? (like Lastfm)
   - Thinking of responsive design (involved HTML so meh)

 ### Recommanded Spotify playlist